EUROPEAN SOCIETY FOR TRAUMA AND EMERGENCY SURGERY /

 1.3.
 ESTES is a non-profit making, scientific and educational organisation.

 1.4.
-It aims to be active in all European countries, if necessary, also in other regions.
+It aims to be active in all European countries and, if necessary, also in other regions.

 1.5.
 ESTES’ society year runs from the first of January until the thirty-first of December of each year.